GreenSteam/pycon.dk/index.md

 ### Where: Room M1, Diplomvej 381, Scion DTU, 2800 Lyngby

-### Schedule
+### Talks

-- 17:00 Warm-up
-- 17:30 Talk 1: "Opbeat: ops for devs" by Ron Cohen
+- Opbeat: ops for devs *by Ron Cohen*
-- 18:00 Talk 2: "Scientific Python" by Jóan Petur Petersen
+- Scientific Python *by Jóan Petur Petersen*
-- 18:30 Talk 3: "Create beautiful command-line interfaces" by Vladimir Keleshev
+- Create beautiful command-line interfaces *by Vladimir Keleshev*
-- 19:00-21:00 Socializing